 Disclaimer: This info is as per last year’s Surajkund fest.
 Updated info is TBA.

-Surajkund Mela 2020 ticket price will mostly stay between INR 50/- to INR 200/- according to the trend.
-The ticket prices for the upcoming mela is as follows:
+Surajkund Craft Mela 2020 ticket price will mostly stay between INR 50/- to INR 200/- as per the trend.
+The ticket prices for the upcoming mela would mostly be as follows:

 Weekdays: INR 120/- per person